Focus and Scope

 Peer Review Process

 Advances in Social Work is a peer-reviewed journal that publishes original work.
 Manuscripts are reviewed using a double-blind peer review process.
 Articles are accepted on the basis of appropriateness, clarity, sound methodology, and utility for social work practice, research, and education.
 Articles are indexed or abstracted in Social Work Abstracts and Social Service Abstracts.
+Submissions are reviewed for:

 Advances in Social Work is published twice each year (Fall and Spring) by Indiana University School of Social Work.
 Manuscripts submitted by January 1 will be considered for publication in the following fall issue.
 Typically, final revisions of accepted manuscripts must be received by July 31st for inclusion in the fall issue.